Abdu1Ja1a1/Projects/projects/keylogger/README.md

 ```

 While the script is running:
+- Press F1 to toggle recording ON/OFF(OFF by default)
 - Key presses are printed to the console
 - Character keys are appended to `keyfile.txt`